kingyiusuen/travelers-insurance-fraud/README.md

 ![](https://i.imgur.com/QffJHZY.gif)

 This project was originally a modeling competition for the class STAT 8501 Advancned Regression Technique, hosted by [Travelers Insurance](https://www.travelers.com).
 The task was to identify first party physical damage fraudulence.
 The rules of this competition can be found in [Kaggle](https://www.kaggle.com/c/2018-trv-statistical-modeling-competition-umn).
 My team ranked 2nd place out of 8 teams.
 The code my team used was quite messy and not really reproducible.
-I completely re-organized it and deployed the model as a web app ([http://ec2-3-88-168-16.compute-1.amazonaws.com:8080/](http://ec2-3-88-168-16.compute-1.amazonaws.com:8080/)).
+I completely re-organized it and deployed it as a Flask app.

 ## Directory Structure